-Fig. 13 shows an example of the sketch pursuit process. (a) is an input image. (b) is the sketch graph after Phase 1. (c) is the sketch graph after Phase 2.
-Comparing the sketch graphs in (b) and (c), one can see that some of the corners and junctions are missed in Phase 1, but they are recovered in Phase 2.
+Figure (13) shows an example of the sketch pursuit process. (a) is an input image. (b) is the sketch graph after phase 1. (c) is the sketch graph after phase 2.
+Comparing the sketch graphs in (b) and (c), we can see that some of the corners and junctions are missed in phase 1, but they are recovered in phase 2.

-An example of applying graph operators is show in Fig. 14.
-The 10 pairs of reversible graph operators change the topological property of the sketch graph.
+An example of applying graph operators is show in Figure (14).
+The ten pairs of reversible graph operators change the topological property of the sketch graph.

 The computational strategy in this phase is as follows.
-As illustrated in Fig. 14, from a current sketch graph, the algorithm randomly chooses a local subgraph.
-All of the 10 pairs of graph operators are attempted for editing that local subgraph.
-All the new subgraphs that can be produced after 3-5 steps of graph operations (usually around 5-20 new subgraphs) are examined.
-For each new subgraph, the increase in $L(S{str})$ in (15) is computed if the current subgraph is changed to this new subgraph.
-Currently a greedy method is adopted, where the new subgraph that gives the maximum increase in $L(S{str})$ is chosen.
+As illustrated in Figure (14), from a current sketch graph, we randomly choose a local subgraph.
+All of the ten pairs of graph operators are attempted for editing that local subgraph.
+We examine all the new subgraphs that can be produced after 3-5 steps of graph operations (usually around 5 to 20 new subgraphs).
+For each new subgraph, we compute the increase in $L(S{\rm str})$ in (15) if we change the current subgraph to this new subgraph.
+Currently we adopt a greedy method, where we choose the new subgraph that gives us the maximum increase in $L(S{\rm str})$.
 This process is repeated until no modification can be accepted.